 Of course!
 Additional hours will be billed at my current rate— I will stay only with your permission and approval that I continue coverage.
-I will bill you for those hours once I get back into the studio.
+I will bill you for those hours once I get back into the office.

 Do you offer discounts during the off-season or for non-weekend events?

 I don't offer discounts, but I do offer smaller elopement packages for non-Saturday weddings.
 If you have concerns about your budgetary needs, please let me know and let's see if we can figure something out!

 Do we need to feed you at the reception?